 *There is no specific “pet groomer” category in the BLS so this data is from the animal caretaker profile.

 With 67% of homes having a pet, there is a huge demand for people to help care for their pets.

 Grooming is just one of those services that are needed!

 Because pets are considered part of the family and families are super busy these days, many are willing to pay to have their pets well maintained by a professional.

 Frequently Asked Questions

 Below are some of the most commonly asked questions about becoming a pet groomer.
 If you have other questions that are not listed here – please email us or leave a comment below and we will be sure to add it!

-Yes, you can a groomer without any formal education, but a high school diploma is recommended.
-A certification as a groomer is also recommended to increase your future opportunities.
+Yes, you can become a groomer without any formal education, but you should have or obtain a high school diploma.
+Becoming a certified pet groomer is also recommended to increase your future opportunities.

 The average median salary of a pet groomer is $24,990.

 Do I need to be certified to be a pet groomer?